ItsOKayCZ/Python/2018/GUI for website/README.md

 # GUI for controling content on my website

 ## How to
 First you need to download the [Web application](https://github.com/ItsOKayCZ/Web/tree/master/2018/Recipe%20Website) and in Window.py specify the IP, port, username and password.
 Then run the Web application and launch main.py.

-__P.S:__ You need to specift the port in the [Web application](https://github.com/ItsOKayCZ/Web/tree/master/2018/Recipe%20Website).
+__P.S:__ You need to specify the port in the [Web application](https://github.com/ItsOKayCZ/Web/tree/master/2018/Recipe%20Website).
 The default port is 12000.

 ## Graphical user interface (GUI)
 ### Choose an option

 Choose if you want to:
 * Add a recipe
     * Will add a recipe to the web application